aws/aws-lc-rs/aws-lc-fips-sys/README.md

 `AWS_LC_FIPS_SYS_SYSTEM_DIR` need not be set explicitly.
 When it is unset, the build script tries to discover a usable AWS-LC FIPS install from common OpenSSL-compatible environment variables and pkg-config metadata, and links it if found; otherwise it builds the bundled source.

+Paths selected by these variables or pkg-config are trusted build inputs.
+Validation may load and execute a candidate before adoption, including shared-library initialization and candidates later rejected.
+The probe runs only when the host can launch the target directly or through `CARGO_TARGET_<TRIPLE>_RUNNER`.
+To disable automatic detection, leave `AWS_LC_FIPS_SYS_SYSTEM_DIR` unset and set `AWS_LC_FIPS_SYS_USE_SYSTEM=0`.

 Discovery order, highest precedence first:

 1. `AWS_LC_FIPS_SYS_SYSTEM_DIR` — explicit prefix (above); problems with an
    explicit prefix are fatal, never a silent fallback.